-The RAVPower 26800mAh Power Bank is a solid choice if you need a reliable full charge on the regular.
+- The Omni 20+ 20000mAh Laptop Power Bank is a solid choice if you need a reliable full charge on the regular.
 It’s fairly light, charges your Mac quickly via USB-C, and looks sleek doing so.
 The LED indicator helps you check how much charge you have left to run on.

 Please note that all the power bank items listed below are chosen based on our personal takes and preferences.
 They are not intended to be ranked in this order.

 Taking only 3 hours to be fully charged and ready to go, the Omni battery pack is prepared to deliver on the daily.
 The USB-C input/output lets you charge your MacBook quickly and efficiently in the field and use special technology to determine the fastest current it can do so.
 It weighs 1.1 pounds.

 - Holds a whole charge for your MacBook Pro and includes an LED power indicator so you know how much charge is left for use.
 It functions similarly to MacBook pro battery indicator lights

 - Comes with the USB-C to USB-C cable needed for proper charging.